KarthikKannan1/MUR2027/README.md

 **Key components:**

-- **Task scheduling** — determines when different tasks execute and ensures important tasks receive CPU time when required.
+- **Task scheduling**: determines when different tasks execute and ensures important tasks receive CPU time when required.
-- **Interrupt handling** — allows the system to respond quickly to external events such as sensor changes.
+- **Interrupt handling**: allows the system to respond quickly to external events such as sensor changes.
-- **Memory management** — ensures efficient usage of limited embedded resources.
+- **Memory management**: ensures efficient usage of limited embedded resources.
-- **Inter-task communication and synchronization** — mechanisms such as queues, mutexes, and semaphores that allow different tasks to communicate safely.
+- **Inter-task communication and synchronization**: mechanisms such as queues, mutexes, and semaphores that allow different tasks to communicate safely.
-- **Device drivers** — allow the RTOS to interact with hardware components such as sensors, communication modules, and peripherals.
+- **Device drivers**: allow the RTOS to interact with hardware components such as sensors, communication modules, and peripherals.

 ### RTOS Comparison